 Application Process & Requirements

 Rolling admissions means your application will be reviewed as soon as you submit a complete PharmCAS and supplemental application.
-We accept and review supplemental applications on a continual basis, submit it early to receive priority in selection as interview spaces and seats in the class become limited closer to the February 3, 2014 PharmCAS and March 3, 2014 supplemental application deadlines.
+We accept and review complete applications on a continual basis, submit it early to receive priority in selection as interview spaces and seats in the class become limited closer to the PharmCAS deadline on February 1, 2016 and the supplemental application deadline on March 1, 2016.
+It is strongly recommended to e-submit your PharmCAS application by mid-January as PharmCAS processing time can take up to six weeks.

 In addition to all required parts of a complete application (including PCAT scores), to be an eligible applicant you need to fulfill at least one of these three minimum academic requirements: